Post may include affiliate links. We may earn a fee if you use them at no cost to you. Disclosure.

 You may also buy the supplies and realize you don’t like the brand or model breast pump you have.
 You don’t want to be figuring that out after you return to work.

 Here’s a list of supplies you will likely want to get (and why):

 Please note that many of these links are affiliate links which means that I may receive compensation if you choose to make a purchase using these link.
 That in no way influenced my recommendations though!

 These are all products I LOVE!
 Further, anything I make from that helps me keep this blog alive so… If you do use any of these links, thank you for your support!
 You can learn more about this on my disclosure page.

 Yup!
 You’ll definitely need a breast pump.
 I’ve heard of people trying to use a manual one, but you’ll learn pretty quickly that an electric one is key!

-There are so many brands out there and so many different models that it can be hard to pick.
-I’ve used two different types and loved them so that’s what I’ll focus on here.
+There are so many brands out there and so many different models that it can be hard to pick. that’s why I have put together detailed a Breast Pump Comparison post!
+Click here to read it before ordering your pump.

 Unless you want to spend all day and night in the office, you’re going to want some way to multi-task while you pump.
 There are tons of pumping bras on the market, but I really didn’t like them.
 I would have had to wear them all day which I really didn’t want to do.